Soul Eater: Anime

 A 51-episode anime adaptation was directed by Takuya Igarashi and produced by Bones, Aniplex, Dentsu, Media Factory, and TV Tokyo; Bones and Aniplex were responsible for the animation and music production respectively.
 The scenario writer was Akatsuki Yamatoya who based the anime's story on Ohkubo's original concept.
 Character design was headed by Yoshiyuki Ito, with overall art direction by Norifumi Nakamura.
 The anime's conceptual design was done by Shinji Aramaki.
 The episodes aired on TV Tokyo between April 7, 2008, and March 30, 2009, and two animated specials aired on May 29 and June 1, 2008.
 The series aired in two versions: the regular evening broadcast and a late-night "Soul Eater Late Show" version, which included special footage.
 The dual broadcast of the series was billed as the "world's first evening and late-night resonance broadcast".
 The "resonance" term refers to a story concept in which Maka and her living weapon partner, Soul Eater, achieve maximum power by synchronizing their souls.
 Media Factory collected the episodes in thirteen DVDs, released from August 22, 2008, to August 25, 2009.
 The series was rebroadcast on TV Tokyo, under the title Soul Eater: Repeat Show (ソウルイーター リピートショー, Sōru Ītā Ripīto Shō), on September 30, 2010, featuring new opening and closing themes.
 Media Factory and Kadokawa brought the two previous Blu-ray box sets together into one box set released on February 26, 2014.

 In North America, the anime has been licensed by Funimation, who released the series in four half-season DVD box sets starting with the first volume in February 2010.
 The anime made its North American television debut on Funimation Channel in September 2010.
 It later aired on Adult Swim's Toonami programming block from February 17, 2013, to March 16, 2014.

+Music

+Six pieces of theme music are used for the episodes: two opening themes and four ending themes.
+For the first 30 episodes, the first opening theme is "Resonance", performed by T.M.Revolution.
+For episodes 31–51, the second opening theme is "Papermoon", performed by Tommy heavenly6.
+For the first 13 episodes (and the 51st episode), the first ending theme is "I Wanna Be", performed by Stance Punks.
+For episodes 14–26, the second ending theme is "Style", performed by Kana Nishino.
+For episodes 27–39, the third ending theme is "Bakusō Yume Uta" (爆走夢歌), performed by Diggy-MO'.
+For episodes 40–50, the fourth ending theme is "Strength", performed by Abingdon Boys School.
+Soul Eater: Repeat Show features two additional opening and ending themes.
+The first opening theme is "Counter Identity", performed by Unison Square Garden, and the first ending theme is "Ao no Kaori" (碧の香り), performed by Yui Makino.
+The second opening theme is "Ai ga Hoshii yo" (愛がほしいよ), performed by Shion Tsuji, and the second ending theme is "Northern Lights", performed by How Merry Marry.